apache/cloudstack-docs-rn/source/api-changes.rst

    specific language governing permissions and limitations under the License.

-API Changes Introduced in 4.3
+API Changes Introduced in |version|
 =============================

 Hyper-V